Madoff indirect investors lose U.S. court appeal

 Picard, a partner at Baker & Hostetler, persuaded the court that "indirect" investors who lost money in the fraud were not Madoff customers who could recover from the bankruptcy estate.

-Madoff, 74, is serving a 150-year prison sentence, and Picard had estimated that customers lost $17.3 billion (11.3 billion pounds) of principal in the fraud.
+Madoff, 74, is serving a 150-year prison sentence, and Picard had estimated that customers lost $17.3 billion of principal in the fraud.

 The appeal was brought by 17 investors who had invested in limited partnerships known as Spectrum Select.
 These in turn sent their money to two Rye Select hedge funds overseen by Tremont Group Holdings Inc.